charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'sde lecture notes oct 5 2023' @ 10/05/2023, 22:15:55 to second-year
+The following files were modified:
+- sde/notes/lecture-notes.md

+GPT Summary:
+ > cesary.
+    +
+    + **Best**
+    + - Functional Cohesion - when all elements of a module are related to a single purpose.

+This commit adds a section to a lecture notes file about software design principles.
+It covers the worst to best types

 ### charliemeyer2000: 'notes for sde oct 5 and cso lec' @ 10/05/2023, 17:18:20 to second-year
 The following files were modified:
 - sde/notes/reading-notes.md